devilry/devilry-django/not_for_deploy/docs/user/admin/assignment/admin_manage_students_assignment.rst

 Manage deadline
 ###############
-The last meny option in this section is the `Manage deadline`-link.
+The last menu option in this section is the `Manage deadline`-link.

 .. image:: images/admin-manage-deadline-link.png